mattermost/docs/source/developer/interactive-messages.rst

 ------------------------

 1. The external application may be written in any programming language.
 It needs to provide a URL which receives the request sent by your Mattermost server and responds with in the required JSON format.
-2. Message attachments allow for rich formatting, but don't go overboard.
-Use the least amount of formatting and number of action buttons required for your integration post.
-3. To get started, you can use this `demo integration <https://github.com/mattermost/mattermost-interactive-post-demo>`_ to add polling to Mattermost channels via a `/poll` slash command.
+2. To get started, you can use this `sample plugin <https://github.com/matterpoll/matterpoll>`_ to add polling to Mattermost channels via a `/poll` slash command.

 Share Your Integration
 -----------------------